 Arguably the value of this decision is in the political signal it sends to the world acknowledging the need for finance for Loss and Damage and establishing a Fund for that purpose.

-However, the decision made at COP 27 does not specify where the Fund will be located, be it under the UNFCCC or under the Paris Agreement, and although it recalls the UNFCCC agreement made in 1992, it does not explicitly note that the Fund is subject to the principles of equity, Common but Differentiated Responsibilities and Respective Capabilities (CBDR-RC), and historical responsibility.
-Whilst this decision does not explicitly provide all the aspects the G77 and China asked for, it leaves the door open for much to be decided in the coming years.
+However, the decision made at COP 27 did not specify where the Fund will be located, be it under the UNFCCC or under the Paris Agreement, and although it recalls the UNFCCC agreement made in 1992, it did not explicitly note that the Fund is subject to the principles of equity, Common but Differentiated Responsibilities and Respective Capabilities (CBDR-RC), and historical responsibility.

 The Transitional Committee of the Loss and Damage Fund

-The Transitional Committee of the Loss and Damage Fund was established to undertake work in between UNFCCC sessions in the run-up to COP 28 and to make recommendations for the operationalisation of the funding arrangements and the Fund.
+The Transitional Committee of the Loss and Damage Fund was established to undertake work in between COP 27 and to COP 28 and to make recommendations for the operationalisation of the funding arrangements and the Fund.
+The committee was made up of 24 members, comprising of 10 members from developed country Parties and 14 members from developing country Parties.

 Members of the Transitional Committee for the Loss and Damage Fund and Funding Arrangements at their first meeting in Luxor, Egypt, between 27-29 March 2023 Image Credit: UNClimateChange